Market-Entry Marketing Sprint

 See the Build →Monthly retainer, twelve-month minimum.
 Ongoing rebuild-and-run across multiple US-scale surfaces.
 Typical for Zurich family offices with several operating brands needing scale-frame rebuilds in parallel.

 Zurich and Swiss-national brand architecture is optimised for a market where cantonal or national recognition is a high-trust signal.
 In a Swiss context, a firm known across the relevant canton or across Switzerland carries meaningful brand weight.
 The US market operates at a different scale.
 The American buyer's default filter expects a category leader at continent scale, with US customer references, US scale metrics, and US peer comparables.
-A canton-tier specialist brand, accurately presented, reads to the US buyer as a regional specialist of unclear relevance to the US category.
-The under-reading is not a content failure.
+A canton-tier specialist brand, accurately presented, lands with the US buyer as a regional specialist of unclear relevance to the US category.
+The under-evaluation is not a content failure.
 It is a scale-frame mismatch built into the brand architecture itself.

 Industrials carry this most visibly because the US commercial buyer explicitly filters for scale: procurement volume, installed base, US plant footprint, and continent-scale service capability.
 Medtech and biotech follow: US payers, US health systems, and US biotech GPs filter on US clinical scale and US commercial scale.
 Engineering-commercial firms entering US enterprise accounts face the same filter at the commercial buyer level.
 Family-office-backed holdings carrying operating companies into US co-investment encounter it when US LPs apply scale screens to the portfolio.